LlmDl/SponsorPlugins/TownyCaptureSites.md

-    removedefender - Removes the defending town on a CaptureSite at your location. togglehomeblock - Toggles whether the CaptureSite HP is affected only in the homeblock, or site-wide. removesite - Removes a CaptureSite at your location. setcooldown {amount or clear} - Sets a custom cooldown duration for the CaptureSite using the 1h, 30m, 1d time format. setmaxdistance {amount or clear} - Sets how far away a town's homeblock can be before a town cannot capture a site. setmaxheight {amount} - Sets the height at which attackers must be at or below, in order to affect CaptureSite HP.
+    removedefender - Removes the defending town on a CaptureSite at your location. togglehomeblock - Toggles whether the CaptureSite HP is affected only in the homeblock, or site-wide. removesite - Removes a CaptureSite at your location. setcommandreward - Prompts you to set the command reward for a CaptureSite. setcooldown {amount or clear} - Sets a custom cooldown duration for the CaptureSite using the 1h, 30m, 1d time format. setmaxdistance {amount or clear} - Sets how far away a town's homeblock can be before a town cannot capture a site. setmaxheight {amount} - Sets the height at which attackers must be at or below, in order to affect CaptureSite HP.